robcarver17/pysystemtrade/docs/production.md

 ### Managing your private directory

-Since the private directory is excluded from the git system (since you don't want it appearing on github!), you need to ensure it is managed separately.
+Since the private directory is excluded from the git system (since you don't want it appearing on GitHub!), you need to ensure it is managed separately.
 I have a separate repo for my private stuff, for which I have a local clone in directory ~/private.
-Incidentally, github are now offering free private repos, so that is another option.
+Incidentally, GitHub are now offering free private repos, so that is another option.
 I then use a bash script which I run in lieu of a normal git add/ commit / push cycle, to commit both private and public code:

 ```